scorta/GuessPrivateKey/README.md

 Running with 7 threads, and searching key(s) randomly for list of Bitcoin address(es) in the file `bit.txt`.

 Eg.
-`java -jar GuessPrivateKey.jar 8 bit.txt 1 666`
+`java -jar GuessPrivateKey.jar 8 bit.txt up 666`

 Running with 8 threads, and searching key(s) sequentially (starting from 666) for list of Bitcoin address(es) in the file `bit.txt`.